dmillett/clash/README.md

 ; Writes result to output2 (see test/command.clj)
 (jproc-write command2 output2 ":")
 ```
-### example 4
-Applying linux/unix shell commands in conjunction with Clojure to a text file.
-It's
-generally faster to delegate to the C implementations than iterate through a file
-with the JVM.
-These are simple, included test files.

 ```clojure
 (def input1 (str tresource "/input1.txt"))
 (def output1 (str tresource "/output1.txt"))